-- The purpose for caps on adjustable rate mortgages is to limit the amount the adjustable rate mortgages interest rates where it limits the mortgage payments
+- The purpose for caps on adjustable-rate mortgages is to limit the amount the adjustable-rate mortgages interest rates where it limits the mortgage payments

 - There are various types of caps for adjustable rate mortgages

-- The most popular and common caps is the Periodic Caps which limits the amount of the rate can change at any one time
+- The most popular and common caps is the Periodic Caps which limits the amount of the rate that can change at any one time

 - They are normally annual caps that will forbid a mortgage rate from going up a certain percentage in any given year

 - Another type of caps is the lifetime cap where it limits how much the mortgage rate can be over the lifespan of the mortgage loan